YashR2005/DetectHelmetTraffic/README.md

 # How to run (on local):-
 ## 1. Make an conda enviornment with python 3.7 or upper versions.
-## 2. To run it locally make sure other than requirements.txt you have opencv and opencv contrib libraries installed.
+## 2. To run it locally make sure other than requirements.txt you have to install "opencv-python" and "opencv-contrib-python" libraries.
 As we are adding docker base image as      opencv we are not adding them on the requirements.txt folder.
+##              To install those libraries command is:- pip install opencv-python opencv-contrib-python
-## 3. After installing all the packages with command "pip install -r requirements.txt" run app.py
+## 3. To install rest of the packages use command "pip install -r requirements.txt".
+## 4. Run "app.py" .